Robinyo/serendipity/docs/administrator/keycloak/README.md

   <img src="./keycloak-welcome-page.png" alt="Keycloak Admin Console Welcome page"/>
 </p>

+**Note:** I followed the steps in Keycloak's [Getting Started with Docker](https://www.keycloak.org/getting-started/getting-started-docker) guide to create: a realm; a user; and a client.

+Keycloak will import the `serendipity-dev` realm (i.e., development-realm.json) when it starts up.

 ### Permanent Admin Account

 When you first start Keycloak you log in using the Keycloak bootstrap username and password.